thephpleague/csv/docs/9.0/reader/record-mapping.md

 ### CastToEnum

-Convert the array value to a PHP `Enum`, it supports both "real" and backed enumeration.
+Convert the array value to a PHP `Enum`, it supports both unit and backed enumeration.
 The class takes two (2) optionals arguments:

 - `default` which is the default Enum value to return if the value is `null`.
-- `enum` which is the Enum class to use for resolution if the property or method argument is typed as `mixed`.
+- `enum` which is the `Enum` to use for resolution if the property or method argument is typed as `mixed`.

-If the `Enum` is backed the cell value will be considered as one of the Enum value; otherwise it will be used as one the `Enum` name.
+If the `Enum` is backed the cell value will be considered as one of the `Enum` value; otherwise it will be used as one the `Enum` name.
 The same logic applies for the `default` value.
 If the default value is not `null` and the value given is incorrect, the mechanism will throw an exception.